CoffiCoup/NotificationNightmare/README.md

 Images for profiles are currently being recieved in the edit profiles page, but the images are not properly displaying in the profile grid or individual profile pages.

 There's an issue with switching between student and admin logins; can produce 404 and other errors.
-This is likely a sessionCache or roleCache issue,.
+This is likely a sessionCache or roleCache issue.